SDXorg/pysd/docs/structure/xmile_translation.rst

 Ongoing development of the translator will support the full set of Xmile functionality.
 The current release supports the following operators, functions and features:

 .. warning::
    Not all the supported functions and features are properly tested.
-Any new test model to cover the missing functions test will be wellcome.
+Any new test model to cover the missing functions test will be welcome.

 Operators
 ^^^^^^^^^